department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/conversation-guide.md

 What would you do now?

-*(When all done with feedback on this page...)* Could you please click "Continue"?
+*(When all done with feedback on this page...)* Could you please select "Continue"?

 Now I'm going to show you a different version of what you might see, which does NOT correspond to your answers to the questions, but I'd like you to take a look at it anyway.